 As a Therapeutic Radiographer, you would typically work within a specialised radiotherapy or oncology centre.
 This would necessitate you to wear a specific uniform and perhaps additional protective clothing too.

-In both roles, you can expect to work approximately 37 hours a week.
+You can expect to work approximately 37 hours a week in both roles.
 This can often include shifts and the need to work unsocial hours.

 Once you graduate as a Radiographer, you can expect a starting salary of around £24,900 a year (band 5 in the NHS).
-This increases with the years of service you provide and the seniority of the position you hold.
+This increases with the years of service you provide and the seniority of your position.
 On average, experienced Radiographers earn between £35,000 to £40,000 per year (band 6).